RickStrahl/BlogPosts/2022-04/Async-Void-Event-Handling-in-WPF/AsyncVoidEventHandlingInWpf.md

 bool result = SyncMethodWithResult();
 ```

 [There are pitfalls here](https://weblog.west-wind.com/posts/2021/May/15/Async-Await-with-the-Null-Propagator), because the result of the first method call is actually `Task<bool>` rather than `bool` and only the unwrapping of the Task - invisibly handled by the compiler - yields the final `bool` value result.
-There are actually multiple code steps between the the method call and the result being assigned and that can trip you up in a number of ways the compiler will not flag.
+There are actually multiple code steps between the method call and the result being assigned and that can trip you up in a number of ways the compiler will not flag.

 This isn't in any way meant to discourage use of `async` methods, but rather as a reminder to be extra aware of the differences between sync and async code. **It's easy to forget**!